-- Briefly make any comments you wish to make about your relationship to any of the partners, how you came to join this partnership, past experience, etc. - Broader Context Partners (s): Provide letters from all other partners engaged in the proposed project, including the nature of their respective contributions to the partnership. - 4.
-Consultant Letters (if applicable).
+- Briefly make any comments you wish to make about your relationship to any of the partners, how you came to join this partnership, past experience, etc. - Broader Context Partners (s): Provide letters from all other partners engaged in the proposed project, including the nature of their respective contributions to the partnership.

+3. Consultant Letters (if applicable).
 If consultants are used, consultant letter(s) must be provided with the number of days, dollar amount per day, and the role of the consultant.
 Provide an explicit statement that the consultant's role is deemed reasonable and necessary for the project.
-If a consultant is also a partner, the letter must contain a statement of contribution over and above the consultant fees.
+If a consultant is also a partner, the letter must contain a statement that describes the contribution of the consultant, not just the fees associated with using a consultant.
 Place that letter under 3.
 Partnership Letters (above) along with the other Partnership Letters.
-Be sure to indicate that consultants who are also partners are noted as such on the budget justification pages. - 5.
-Cooperative Research Agreements (CRAs).
+Be sure to indicate that consultants who are also partners are noted as such on the budget justification pages.

+4. Cooperative Research Agreements (CRAs).
 A letter (not an official legal document at this point, but simply a brief promissory statement signed by an appropriate person at the lead institution) must be submitted with the proposal.
-The letter should state that fully executed CRAs will be provided within 6 weeks of notification that the program is considering a recommendation for award.
+The letter should state that fully executed CRAs will be provided within 6 weeks of notification to the PI that the program is considering a recommendation for award.
 Typically, such notification from the program occurs within a month or two after the last panel of the cycle has been convened.
 Partners (and their legal departments) on all proposals should be aware of this requirement and be prepared to comply within the required timeframe in the event of consideration of the proposal for an award.
 This may mean working out a draft CRA in advance.
 (However, please do not submit a draft CRA with the proposal.)

 The CRAs, which are specifically intended for this project and solely for the benefit and mutual understanding of the primary partners, outline any issues surrounding the intellectual property that each party may bring to the table or intellectual property that could be an outcome of the relationship.
 CRAs also cover other pertinent matters surrounding the conduct of the partnership.
 Typical "Articles" in CRAs might include the following: Research, Publication, Intellectual Property, Term and Termination, Proprietary Information, General, Appendix A (Research Project Title, Research Project Description, Collaborators, Investigators, Scope of Work).
 NSF is not responsible for the type or content of agreement reached between the parties.
 There is no template provided by the program.
-Should it be useful to adapt a CRA template from another source, please do so.